 Food Security Enhancement

-- Implementation of Public Distribution System (PDS) ensuring food accessibility.
+- Public Distribution System (PDS) strengthened with buffer stock maintenance

-- National Food Security Act 2013 providing legal framework for food security.
+- National Food Security Act 2013 covers 67% population with subsidized food grains

 Answer Length